noamya-sh/DoMore/README.md

 # DoMore

-DoMore is a volunteer management application that allows association managers to easily manage their volunteers and volunteer opportunities.
-The application has two types of users: volunteers and association managers.
+DoMore is a volunteer management application that allows nonprofit managers to easily manage their volunteers and volunteer opportunities, and allows volunteers to quickly and easily find opportunities to volunteer.

 ## Features for Association Managers
 - Register and log in